MikHulk/packet_sniffer/README.md

 A little packet sniffer written with Rust, based on [libpnet](https://github.com/libpnet/libpnet).

-You could run the application with cargo:
+You can run the application with cargo:

 ```
  % cargo run -- --help